sprshsneh/sql-erp-crm-dwh/README.md

 # CRM ERP Data Warehouse and Analytics Project

-Welcome to the **CRM ERP Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **BusinessOps 360 Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive data warehousing and analytics solution for ERP and CRM data, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---
 ## 📖 Project Overview